 Mr. Adams is an attorney specializing in criminal defense and civil rights cases, and practice in both state and federal courts.
 Mr. Adams is admitted to practice in the State of New York, State of Wisconsin, State of Illinois, Eastern and Western District of Wisconsin federal courts; Southern and Eastern District of N.Y. federal courts; and the Northern District of Illinois federal courts.

-Jarrett was wrongfully convicted of a crime he did not commit at age 17 and sentenced to 28 years in a maximum security prison.
-After serving nearly 10 years and filing multiple appeals, Jarrett was exonerated with the assistance of the Wisconsin Innocence Project.
+Mr. Adams was wrongfully convicted of a crime at age 17 and sentenced to 28 years in a maximum-security prison.
+After serving nearly 10 years and filing multiple appeals, Mr. Adams was exonerated with the assistance of the Wisconsin Innocence Project.

-Jarrett launched the LAW OFFICE OF JARRETT ADAMS, PLLC. in 2017 and practices in both federal and state court throughout the country.
-His story of incarceration, exoneration and redemption has been featured widely in the media, and now available for purchase in his new book Justice For Sale.
+Mr. Adams launched the LAW OFFICE OF JARRETT ADAMS, PLLC. in 2017 and practices in both federal and state court throughout the country.
+Mr. Adams has offices in Chicago, IL and New York, NY.
+Mr. Adams is "Of Counsel" with the Milwaukee, Wisconsin firm of Birdsall Obear & Associates LLC.
+His story of incarceration, exoneration and redemption has been featured widely in the media, and he has become a sought-after motivational speaker for athletes, students, inmates, attorneys and others.

 Mr. Adams is also a co-founder of Life After Justice, a 501(c)(3) nonprofit organization dedicated to preventing wrongful convictions and building an ecosystem of support and empowerment for Exonerees’ as they rebuild their lives after exoneration.